What is piloting?

 Learn more about co-creation:

-Case: Co-creation is in the core of CommuniCity
+Case: Co-creation is at the core of CommuniCity

-Co-creation is one of the election criterias in CommuniCity pilots and all pilots are expected to incorporate this method.
+Co-creation is one of the election criteria in CommuniCity pilots and all pilots are expected to incorporate this method.
 The pilot team is in charge of executing the co-creation activities.

-Every pilot is different when it comes to theme, participants, technical solution and piloting environment to mention.
+Every pilot is different when it comes to theme, participants, technical solution and piloting environment.
 Accordingly each pilot should choose the co-creation tools that suit the best for them.
 Read more about recommended tools such as Design Sprint and Deep Dive.

 The pilot manager may oversee multiple pilots addressing one or several challenges.
 Encouraging collaboration and co-creation among these pilots is recommended.